Eleftherios Venizelos: Treaty of Sèvres and assassination attempt

 Photo of the members of the commission of the League of Nations created by the Plenary Session of the Preliminary Peace Conference, Paris, France 1919.
 Venizelos is on the right.

 Following the conclusion of World War I, Venizelos took part in the Paris Peace Conference of 1919 as Greece's chief representative.
 During his absence from Greece for almost two years, he acquired a reputation as an international statesman of considerable stature.
 President Woodrow Wilson was said to have placed Venizelos first in point of personal ability among all delegates gathered in Paris to settle the terms of Peace.

 Map of Greater Greece after the Treaty of Sèvres, when the Megali Idea seemed close to fulfillment, featuring Eleftherios Venizelos.

-In July 1919, Venizelos reached an agreement with the Italians on the cession of the Dodecanese, and secured an extension of the Greek area in the periphery of Smyrna.
+In July 1919, Venizelos reached an agreement with the Italians on the cession of the Dodecanese (except Rhodes), and secured an extension of the Greek area in the periphery of Smyrna.
 The Treaty of Neuilly with Bulgaria on 27 November 1919, and the Treaty of Sèvres with the Ottoman Empire on 10 August 1920, were triumphs both for Venizelos and for Greece.
 As the result of these treaties, Greece acquired Western Thrace, Eastern Thrace, Smyrna, the Aegean islands Imvros, Tenedos and the Dodecanese except Rhodes.